exposit/pythia-oracle/README.md

 ##### How do I install this?

-Install Kivy, following the [installation instructions](https://kivy.org/docs/installation/installation.html) for your OS.
+Install Kivy, following the [installation instructions](https://kivy.org/docs/installation/installation.html) for your OS and Python 2.7.
 The instructions are very comprehensive and cover pretty much everything you'll need, step by step.
 They will get you through installing Python (or identifying if it's already installed) and through installing Kivy.

 [kivy installation](https://kivy.org/docs/installation/installation.html)